Police identify two killed in shooting on Sherwood Hollow Court

 BATON ROUGE - Baton Rouge homicide detectives are investigating a fatal shooting on Sherwood Hollow Court that took place Friday afternoon.

-Police identified Trevor Courtney, 19, and Idrissa Ndongo, 18, as the victims.
+Police identified Trevor Courtney, 19, and Idrissa Ndongo, 18, as the victims of the apartment shooting.

+Sgt.
+Darren Ahmed with Baton Rouge Police says investigations are roadblocked when the witnesses are silent.

+"There's children here," Ahmed said.
+"There's elderly people here, bullets are flying, and bullets don't have a name on it.
+So we're urging people, just as we're held accountable, we would like to ask everybody to help us to determine a suspect and a motive in these shootings."

 Authorities say the two people were killed around 1:13 p.m.
 Friday.
 A third person was transported to the hospital with non-life threatening injuries.